whismanoid/max3421-usb-host-example-rpi-6.1.y/README.md

 . ~/max3421-usb-host-example-rpi-6.1.y/step2_clone_sources.sh
 ~~~

 This script leaves a fresh copy of the OS kernel source code in your ~/linux-test/linux directory.
 Now configure the kernel to support MAX3421.
-The build operation may take several hours.
+The build operation may take several hours on Raspberry Pi 3A+ / 3B+, especially if using a model with less than 1GB base memory.

 ~~~
 . ~/max3421-usb-host-example-rpi-6.1.y/step3_configure.sh